 An adult Vasa parrot can reach lengths of between 35 to 50 cm and can weigh up to 300 – 500 grams.
 This bird is one of the medium-sized parrots.
 Although many may not consider the Vasa parrot as the most beautiful, its wonderful personality makes it a great pet choice.

 The fall season coincides with the breeding season for these birds.
 During this season, which is around October to December, something interesting happens to this bird.
 The bird changes in such a way that it may become unrecognizable.
 Unlike other parrots whose feathers change after undergoing a malt.
 The Vasa parrot does not shed a single feather before changing its color.
 The bird also goes bald which starts as pale but turns to dark yellow.

 If you are looking for a pet with glamorous bright colors, then the Vasa parrot may not be the choice for you as it comes in a simple black or dark grey color.

 Behavior and Personality

-If you ask Vasa parrot owners to describe their pets, most will describe them as intelligent, affectionate, fun with a little bit of mischief.
-You don’t have to worry about your pet having fun, as they can independently find their source of fun, so don’t be surprised when you see your bird ripping cardboards in the house or collecting various items.
+If you ask Vasa parrot owners to describe their pets, most will describe them as intelligent, affectionate, fun with a little bit of a mischief.
+You don’t have to worry about your pet having fun, as they can independently find their own source of fun.
+So don’t be surprised when you see your bird ripping cardboards in the house or collecting various items.